SF-WDI-LABS/tunely-angular/docs/controllers_example.md

 #### Controllers and Resources

 We're going to use the module pattern to separate out some of the code that's currently in our server.js.
 Have you heard the term **resource**?
 A **resource** is just a type of data your app stores -- and it can be thought of as being related to the endpoints in your routes.
 For example, in Tunely we'll have a `/api/albums/:id` route.  `albums` is a resource here.
 To take full advantage of the module pattern, we'll create a module for each resource where we'll store all the server's logic for interacting with that resource.
 This logic module will be called the **controller** for that resource.
 So each resource in your database will have its own **model** and its own **controller**.
-You might later make `artists` or `record_labels` and make them their own **controllers** as well as **models**.
+You might later add `artists` or `record_labels` and give each one its own **controller** and **model**.

 #### Modules